ningerdinger/TwoSimpleConnector/DigitalPower/README.md

 9)Head back to settings and scroll down to "Generated access token".
 Click generate.

 10)Copy this token and put it in the token variable in CBS.py and Glassdoor.py

+**Note that dropbox token only lasts for 4 hours.
+After that you will have to refresh it**

 Glassdoor.py will require chromedriver.exe to work.
 Please download it here; https://chromedriver.chromium.org/downloads.
 Also make sure that the appropiate version of Google chrome is downloaded.
 The version needs to be compatible with the chromedriver version you downloaded.
 Instruction is on the chromedriver page.